- Review the Frequently Asked Questions (before Oct 1st)

 Yes, each candidate who meets all University and department requirements will be offered an in-person or virtual interview opportunity via email after your application portfolio is complete.
 If you are missing an application requirement, you will not be offered an interview.
 Within four weeks of your completed application portfolio, check www.sdsu.edu/e-services and Decision Desk to make certain your application portfolio is complete.

-- What if I'm afraid my old professors cannot provide a compelling Letter of Recommendation?
+- What if my old professors cannot provide a compelling recommendation?

 Many times former instructors have aged and moved on in life, so they might not remember you.
 You may obtain recommendation letters from current work supervisors or people who are in an appropriate position to recommend you and honestly comment on your capabilities.